Evolution-X-AOSP/Memory/README.md

 ## Historical Information

-**Evolution X, Created by Joey Huab (Stallix) and Co-founders, Akito Mizukito (RealAkito) & Anierin Bliss (AnierinB)**
+**Evolution X, by Joey Huab (@Stallix) and Co-founders, Akito Mizukito (@RealAkito) & Anierin Bliss (@AnierinB)**

 ### Why was Evolution X created?

 Joey Huab: I wanted to build my own version of a Pixel ROM, but Pixel Experience already beat me to it.
 I applied for official maintainership on Tissot instead.
-After sometime, my maintainership was revoked.
+A few months after my first build, my maintainership was revoked.
 I continued compiling unofficial builds until I decided that I should build my own ROM.
 And that's where all of this started!

 ### Why did Pixel Experience revoke my maintainership status?